 Our Department is committed to providing residents and fellows with comprehensive education in a congenial and highly collegial environment so as to maximize learning and camaraderie.
 We emphasize graded responsibility to match learners' needs and delegate responsibilities with appropriate challenge.
-In addition to ensuring that the best cognitive and technical skills are achieved, we feel that it is our responsibility as faculty to mentor trainees in emotional and interpersonal areas such as compassion, beneficence, leadership, negotiation, the balance between career and personal life, patient autonomy as well as professional and personal integrity.
+In addition to ensuring that the best cognitive and technical skills are achieved, we feel that it is our responsibility as faculty to mentor trainees in emotional and interpersonal areas such as compassion, beneficence, leadership, negotiation, the balance between career and personal life, patient autonomy as well as professional and personal integrity, self-care and wellness.

 Our core values of caring and compassion provide the foundation for our actions and stimulate us to help reduce the suffering of patients who seek assistance as well as bettering ourselves so we can be role models for individuals we train.
 In this spirit we will encourage you to maximize your potential through reflection and self-directed learning and allow your professional and personal lives to flourish.

 Director, Internal Medicine Residency

 - Challenging and supportive academic environment with an emphasis on resident education (15-year 98% Board pass rate)

 - Outstanding research opportunities - UW consistently ranks in the top five research institutions for federal scientific grant support.
 Click here for recent resident publications and presentations.
 Our SWIFT workshop helps interns meet their research mentors.
 Close contact with all the subspecialty divisions allows for early introduction to research mentors and research opportunities

 - Cutting edge education and mentorship (was one of 17 ACGME active Education Innovation Project sites in the U.S.).
 See our education-related publications here.